mathpier305/DataAnalysis/flaskwebsite/mysite/readme.txt

 Install flask module  :
 pip install Flask

+install Bokeh and Pandas

 Install virtual env  module so you only use module needed pip install virtualenv

 to view only module Install
 pip freeze

-//create a virtual environment name virtual python -m venv virtual
+//create a virtual environment folder name virtual python -m venv virtual

 //to install a module in the the virtual environment